Treat life as learnable

 The Functioning Method exists to help you go from:

-“I know what I’m doing next”
+“I should figure this out” to “I know what I’m doing next”

 From:

-“I keep thinking about this”
+“I keep thinking about this” to “I’m actually making it happen”

 From:

-“I didn’t know it yet, but I can learn and build from here”
+“Maybe I’m just bad at this” to “I didn’t know it yet, but I can learn and build from here”

 Functioning Human combines practical life skills and structured follow-through, so useful advice turns into real-life action.